paulrobertlloyd/paulrobertlloyd-v3/source/_posts/entries/2016-03-13-logical_flexbox.markdown

 ---
 Given a maturing specification, and related concerns regarding browser support and compatibility, I had largely been ignoring [CSS Flexible Box Layout][1].
 Yet with support for this module -- aka Flexbox -- [currently hovering around 96%][2] (82% if using un-prefixed values) there's little excuse for developers like myself not to start using it.

 Like getting to grips with any new tool, only by using it for real can its various nuances and limitations be understood.
 Finally able to discard the many counter-intuitive hacks I've gathered over the years, I find it hard not to create a flex layout without wearing a broad grin.
 Vertical centring?
 [Easy][3].
 Equal height columns?
 [By default][4].
-While Flexbox may not suitable for every situation, it solves a great number.
+While Flexbox may not be suitable for every situation, it solves a great number.
 And with [CSS Grids][5] just around the corner, web layout nirvana feels pretty damn close.

 ## Left is not right
 Flexbox introduces a number of new concepts, be they the main and cross axes, or the various justification and alignment properties.
 [Mozilla has a good overview][6], but I've found [the guide on CSS Tricks][7] to be the most helpful.
 I suggest reading up on these terms if you're unfamiliar, before continuing with the rest of this article.

 Here, I want to draw your attention to two particular values used by Flexbox: `flex-start` and `flex-end`, terms that appeared fairly abstract until I needed to create a layout that would support both left-to-right and right-to-left languages.
-It turns out, browsers do a lot of the heavy lifting here, be it via the [`dir`][8] attribute, or the [`<bdi>`][9] and [`<bdo>`][10] elements.
-However, this native functionality is easily undermined with a few carelessly applied CSS rules: add `text-align: left` to a passage of text, and it will appear left aligned, no matter what the document's text direction has been set to.
+As it turns out, browsers do a lot of the heavy lifting here, be it via the [`dir`][8] attribute, or the [`<bdi>`][9] and [`<bdo>`][10] elements.
+However, this native functionality can easily be undermined with a few carelessly applied CSS rules: add `text-align: left` to a passage of text, and it will appear left aligned, no matter what the document's text direction has been set to.

 Having briefly immersed myself in the world of internationalisation, much like seeing a width defined in pixels, I no longer see physical positioning keywords like `left` or `right` without knowing a series of assumptions have been made.
 Thankfully, because Flexbox uses the logical values `flex-start` and `flex-end`, any layouts created with it will automatically align according to the document's text direction.

 Well, almost.

 ## Illogical justification
-Flexbox is most effective when creating micro layouts within parts of a page, positioning items in one dimension.
+Flexbox is most effective when creating micro layouts within parts of a page and positioning items in one dimension.
 Like for example, a page header:

 {% figure caption:"Our header, with the site's name on the left, and navigation items to the right." class:"u-bleed" %}
 {% picture showcase /2016/03/header-ltr.svg alt="" class="u-framed" %}